Need more space for your stuff? Use these creative storage solutions to maximize organization within your home and declutter!

 Many of us have plenty of empty space, but it’s hidden in the tops of closets, underneath beds and furniture, and inside our cupboards.
 Hang baskets under shelves to use up some of that extra space in your cupboard.
 Put items on a lazy Susan so they don’t get lost in the back of the cupboard.

-When you organize your pantry, always follow the example set by grocery stores and face food packaging toward you, with the closest expiration date first.
-This makes things easier to find and allows you to stack cans and boxes and still see what you have.
+When you organize your pantry, always follow the example set by grocery stores and face food packaging toward you, with the closest expiration date first, and follow the first-in, first-out rule.
+This makes things easier to find and allows you to stack cans and boxes, and still see what you have.

 3. Make Your Storage Solutions Work Harder

 When you do purchase storage solutions (bins, hangers, etc.), be sure you’re buying high-quality items and maximizing their use.
 For example, inserting dowels in your bins offers a spot to hang Christmas ornaments or decorations.
 Purchasing hangers that “unhook” or allow for stacking ensures each hanger can hold multiple items, maximizing your closet space.

 Invest in quality items like nice hangers and space bags, if you’re in need.
 When I transitioned to my 40 Hanger Closet, the beautiful huggable hangers I’d purchased for the job inspired me.
 Since I could only afford 40 hangers, it set a nice benchmark for the number of items I could keep in my closet.
 Similarly, if you use bins or storage bags, invest in nice solutions, but hold yourself to a limited number and maximize their use.
 Once you’ve filled your set number of space bags, it’s time to get rid of the remaining blankets or winter coats.